Rhythm and Blues (professional wrestling): Break up

-Near the end of 1990 the Honky Tonk Man and Greg Valentine started arguing when Greg Valentine got tired of Jimmy Hart’s interference in their matches.
+Near the end of 1990 the Honky Tonk Man and Greg Valentine started arguing when Valentine got tired of Jimmy Hart’s interference in their matches.
 This was supposed to lead to a feud between Greg Valentine and the Honky Tonk Man, but the Honky Tonk Man left the federation in January 1991 thus nullifying the feud.

 At some point after both men left the WWF the team reunited in the Northern States Wrestling Alliance where they won the tag team titles once.